 |Other posts:||Director (Centre for Life History and Life Writing Research)|

 Margaretta Jolly is a cultural critic with a particular interest in life writing and life history.
 Her work has focused on auto/biography and oral history, feminist theory and social movement history.

-Margaretta Jolly is Reader in Cultural Studies with a specialism in Life Writing, Life History and Audio/Visual Life Story-telling, in the School of Media, Film and Music, University of Sussex.
-She is Director of the University's Centre for Life History and Life Writing Research.
+I am Reader in Cultural Studies with a specialism in Life Writing, Life History and Audio/Visual Life Story-telling, in the School of Media, Film and Music, University of Sussex.
+I direct the University's Centre for Life History and Life Writing Research.

 Community and Business

 I have undertaken a range of consultancies and training in oral history and life writing, including with the Open University and the International Labour Organisation.

 Literary festivals and public lectures

 I have worked as chair, interviewer and programmer for the Brighton Literary Festival, the Cheltenham Literary Festival, the Bath Literary Festival and Exeter's Text Festival, since 2004.
 I have also given public lectures including at The Women’s Library, London.

 Television and radio

 BBC Radio 4, 'Today Programme' on Mass Observation; Denham TV Productions for ITV, filmed for ‘Letters in the Attic’; Al-Jazeera TV, Filmed for ‘Everywoman’, on women’s social movements; Australian ABC Radio National, ‘The Book Show’, on the art of letter writing; Women’s Hour, Radio 4, on my book Dear Laughing Motorbyke: Letters from Women Welders; BBC Southern Counties Radio on the Mass-Observation Archive